chalatz/tours/pages/info/reviews-comments-content.md

     recommend you and your services to anyone who asks.
 Thank you once again for a great day!
 Marianne V. (May 4th) France\n\nHi Nicholas!
 We really enjoyed our tour with Michael, he did an awesome job giving us a very information-packed adventure!
-    John (May 3rd) Illinois US\nHi Kostas, What a wonderful day we spent with you, my group have not stopped talking about Rhodes and what a beautiful city it is.
+    John (May 3rd) Illinois US\n\nHi Kostas, What a wonderful day we spent with you, my group have not stopped talking about Rhodes and what a beautiful city it is.
     We thoroughly enjoyed our day with you.
 Very informative and very knowledgeable guide.
 Impressed with the whole day.
 Nicholas your services is absolutely excellent.